usmand19/RLFinalProject/README.md

 Learning Mancala using Deep Q-Networks and Experience Replay.

 Files:
-The files fro the Mancala Project are provided in the 'Mancala' subfolder.<br/>
+The files for the Mancala Project are provided in the 'Mancala' subfolder.<br/>

 Files for the training and testing of the robot are provided in Jupyter notebooks ```training.ipynb``` & ```testing.ipynb``` respectively.<br/>